barchart/alerting-service-public/docs/content/quick_start.md

 The SDK provides an easy-to-use, promise-based mechanism for sending (and receiving) data.
 It does not require you to have knowledge of the transport layer.

-We connect, using HTTP transport, as follows:
+We connect, using the adapter for HTTP transport, as follows:

 ```js
 const AlertManager = require('@barchart/alert-client-js/lib/AlertManager'),